 By August 16th 1989, the latest John Hughes hit Uncle Buck was playing in cinemas.
 His third film alongside John Candy, and his 17th writing credit since 1982.
 However, apart from providing us with another wonderful comedy, Uncle Buck also gave birth to the first conceptual ideas for Home Alone.
 With John Hughes new pint-sized discovery, Macaulay Culkin, helping to shape his writing.
 With several of the scenes written for Culkin in Uncle Buck carrying the spark of a solo adventure.
 For example, Culkin guarding the front door when Bucks girlfriend arrives, asking for her driving license as ID.
 And young Mac joyfully washing up in the kitchen, while claiming to be ‘earning his keep’.

 Enter Chris Columbus

-The shoestring budget and the deserted school
+A shoestring budget and deserted school

-With the backing of Warner Brothers confirmed, work began on pre-production and casting during the Christmas of 1989.
-With John Hughes opting to take all studio work and offices to the deserted New Trier High School in Chicago.
-The original location for both The Breakfast Club and Ferris Bueller’s Day Off.
-With the empty school gym becoming a potential sound stage for the production.
-Meanwhile, production designer John Muto and set decorator Eve Cauley searched for the perfect house in leafy Winnetka, Illinois.
-Eventually finding 671 Lincoln Avenue, its size and location a perfect fit for the screenplay.
+Pre-production work and casting began during Christmas 1989.
+With John Hughes opting to set up his production offices and studios in the abandoned New Trier High School, Chicago.
+The school that also offered Hughes with the location for The Breakfast Club and Ferris Bueller’s Day Off.
+Its empty gym becoming a sound stage for the production.
+Meanwhile, production designer John Muto and set decorator Eve Cauley searched for the perfect Home Alone house in leafy Winnetka, Illinois.
+Where 671 Lincoln Avenue, immediately stood out from the crowd; its size and location a perfect fit for the screenplay.

 Casting Home Alone